-In particular, we are currently conducting a Phase 2 trial of VTX002 in patients with moderate-to severe UC with enrollment originally projected to include patients at clinical sites in Russia, Belarus and Ukraine.
-As a result of the military conflict in Ukraine, we terminated plans to open clinical trial sites in Russia, Belarus and Ukraine, which impacted our original clinical trial strategy.
-Our operations at additional sites in the region could also be impacted in the future.
+In particular, we are currently conducting a Phase 2 trial of VTX002 in patients with moderate-to-severe ulcerative colitis (UC).
+Enrollment has completed in the Phase 2 trial of VTX002 in ulcerative colitis and we reported positive results from the trial in the fourth quarter of 2023.
+The long-term extension period of the trial remains ongoing.
+While enrollment in this trial has concluded, our operations at additional sites in the region could also be impacted in future clinical trials of VTX002.
+The ongoing conflict has also impacted site selection in the ongoing Phase 2 trial of VTX958 in moderate-to-severe Crohn's disease, for which enrollment is ongoing.
 Additionally, if our relationships with any of our CROs is terminated, we may be unable to enter into arrangements with alternative CROs on commercially reasonable terms, or at all.
 Furthermore, the United States and its European allies have imposed significant new sanctions against Russia and Belarus, including regional embargoes, full blocking sanctions, and other restrictions targeting major Russian financial institutions.
 Our ability to conduct clinical trials in Russia, Belarus, Ukraine and elsewhere in the region may also become restricted under applicable sanctions laws.
-All of the foregoing creates uncertainty around our ability to project the timing for enrollment of our Phase 2 trial for VTX002 and may lead to increased clinical trial costs as we seek to open additional clinical sites to offset potential impact to our projected enrollment in Russia, Belarus and Ukraine, which could materially harm our business.